-Studies indicate that the effects of a vitamin D deficiency include an elevated risk of developing (and dying from) cancers of the colon, breast and prostate; <high blood pressure and cardiovascular disease; osteoarthritis; and immune-system abnormalities that can result in infections and autoimmune disorders like multiple sclerosis, Type 1 diabetes and rheumatoid arthritis.
+Studies indicate that the effects of a vitamin D deficiency include an elevated risk of developing (and dying from) cancers of the colon, breast and prostate;

 Most people in the modern world have lifestyles that prevent them from acquiring the levels of vitamin D that evolution intended us to have.
 The sun’s ultraviolet-B rays absorbed through the skin are the body’s main source of this nutrient.
 Early humans evolved near the equator, where sun exposure is intense year round, and minimally clothed people spent most of the day outdoors.